Air-Gapped Install

 Using Iron Bank Veeam Kasten Container Images

-If you want to use the Iron Bank hardened Veeam Kasten images in an air-gapped environment, execute the following commands, each with the additional --ironbank flag.
-This flag ensures the pulling of images from Registry1, including all third-party images.
+If you want to use the Iron Bank hardened Veeam Kasten images in an air-gapped environment, execute the above commands but replace image with ironbank image:

 Warning